-Retailers, homebuilders lead early slide in US stocks
+US stock indexes are mixed as retailers, homebuilders slide

 - Will Amazon's HQ2 sink Seattle's housing market?

-The heightened uncertainty over making sure Britain’s departure from the European Union next year is smooth sent the pound lower against other currencies and hit British bank stocks.
-The disarray surrounding the process has thrown London’s future as a financial center into jeopardy.
-U.S.-listed shares of Barclay’s slid 5.7 percent to $8.49 and Royal Bank of Scotland plunged 9.4 percent to $5.90.
+The disarray surrounding the process, which is throwing London’s future as a financial center into doubt, sent the pound lower against other currencies and hit British bank stocks.
+Barclay’s slid 5.7 percent to $8.49 and Royal Bank of Scotland plunged 10.3 percent to $5.85.

-ROTTEN RETAIL: Several department store chains slumped.
-J.C.
-Penney fell 1.6 percent to $1.20 after the company withdrew profit guidance and lowered its sales expectations for the year.
-Macy’s gave up 4.6 percent to $31.69.
-Target dropped 2.9 percent to $80.71.
+Another utility, Edison International, is down about 30 percent in the same period.
+Edison’s shares were off 3.9 percent to $51.79.

-ENERGY: Benchmark U.S. crude rose 0.5 percent to $56.60 a barrel in New York.
-Brent crude, used to price international oils, gained 1 percent to $66.76 a barrel in London.
-Natural gas, which spiked Wednesday amid forecasts calling for a cold snap across much of the Northeast and South, slumped 10 percent to $4.35 per 1,000 cubic feet.
+ENERGY: Oil prices were headed higher for the second straight day.
+Benchmark U.S. crude rose 1.4 percent to $57.02 a barrel in New York.
+Brent crude, used to price international oils, gained 1.5 percent to $67.11 a barrel in London.
+Despite the latest pickup, U.S. crude oil is still down 12.7 percent for the month.
+The average price for a gallon of gasoline in the U.S. has dropped to $2.67 from $2.89 a month ago, according to AAA.

+Natural gas, which spiked Wednesday amid forecasts calling for a cold snap across much of the Northeast and South, slumped 15.9 percent to $4.07 per 1,000 cubic feet.

+Energy stocks got a boost from the pickup in oil prices.
+Noble Energy gained 3.2 percent to $25.52.

 OVERSEAS: Major indexes in Europe fell.
-German’s DAX dropped 0.5 percent and France’s CAC 40 shed 1 percent.
-London’s FTSE 100 slid 0.5 percent.
+German’s DAX dropped 0.5 percent and France’s CAC 40 shed 0.7 percent.
+London’s FTSE 100 rose 0.1 percent.
 In Asia, Hong Kong’s Hang Seng added 1.7 percent and Tokyo’s Nikkei 225 gave up 0.2 percent.
 Seoul’s Kospi gained 1 percent.
 India’s Sensex rose 0.6 percent.
 Bangkok and New Zealand declined while Taiwan and other Southeast Asian markets rose.